Frank Glennon (Life & Pensions) Limited

 (b). refusing to handle or administer a claim which would benefit (directly or indirectly) a sanctioned entity or person, subject to exemption or

 (c). refusing to administer the renewal of an existing insurance contract which would benefit (directly or indirectly) a sanctioned entity or

-18.3.
+20.3.
 We cannot be held responsible for the actions of third parties (including but not limited to banks and exchange institutions) who may have

-19. Conflicts of Interest
+21. Conflicts of Interest

-20. Default Remedies
+22. Default Remedies

 Default by you:

-20.1.
-Insurers may withdraw benefits or cover on default of any payments due under any policies arranged for your benefit or on failure by you to accurately provide all material information in relation to such
+investments or pensions arranged for your benefit or on failure by you to accurately provide all material information in relation to such

 Default by Glennon:

 22.3.
 In the unlikely event that we cannot meet our liabilities to you any monies paid by you to us for an insurance policy, investment or pension

 are deemed to be accepted by the product producer with whom we have arranged your insurance.